Guidelines for Evaluation of Research Centers

 Evaluation of Research Centers at Georgia State University

 Research centers within an academic unit will be reviewed at the same time that the academic unit is reviewed.
 The template for research centers outlines the information to be provided by the center’s director(s) and submitted as an appendix to a unit’s Self Study Report.
 The University Senate’s Committee on Academic Programs will evaluate a center regarding accomplishment of its stated goals and objectives and the success in developing research programs.
-This will, in large part, be evaluated from extramural support generated for the programs in the center, publication record, and training of students and research associates.
+This evaluation will be based, in large part, on extramural support generated for the programs in the center, publication record, and training of students and research associates.